Let me tell you something you might haven't heard before...

 The key is to follow the same winning formula when you create content:

 Also remember to include subtitles in all your YouTube videos to make them more accessible to those who suffer from hearing impairment, as well as viewers who simply prefer to watch with the sound off.

 4. Pay Attention To SEO

-As the second-largest search engine in the world, it’s absolutely critical to pay attention to SEO when using YouTube marketing for your Shopify store.
+Because as the second-largest search engine in the world, it’s critical to pay attention to SEO when using YouTube marketing for your eCommerce brand.

-The key is to zero in on keywords that have a good balance between search volume and competitiveness and then optimize your content for them by including them in your video titles, descriptions, and tags.
+The key is to have a good balance between search volume and competitiveness.
+Then optimize your content for them by including them in your video titles, descriptions, and tags.

 5. Leverage Product Reviews From Relevant YouTube Influencers